 The young woman paused a moment, stepping away from the doctor before saying in a low and dangerous voice, "They offered this to you, didn't they?"

 "Not to me," he said, "To you.
 They'll give you a college education, a place to live and even a job to support yourself.
-It's more than what I had when I went out into the world and that's saying a lot."
+It's more than what I had when I went out into the world."

 "B-but…!" she began, but he held up his hand.